 Ficus lyrata, commonly known as the Fiddle Leaf Fig is a popular indoor tree.
 Figs are tall indoor plants that are typically the focal point for any room they are in.
 This plant can easily grow up to 10 feet tall, making these truly indoor trees as opposed to an indoor plant.
 Toxic to both cats and dogs, the fiddle leaf fig requires filtered light to thrive.
 If placed in truly low light conditions, it will continue to grow, but at a much slower pace.
 Figs are considered easy to care for, except for their bi-weekly leaf-cleaning schedule.
 This simply helps their large leaves stay healthy.

 From my experience as long as we leave it near other plants, in an area that isn’t as dark as other areas (unlike the snake plant) it will still grow healthy.
+Typically, they can survive in a wide range of light, even low light.
+These plants need about 6-8 hours of light a day, temperatures on the other hand can be difficult to master for the Fiddle.

 The English Ivy